Introduction to ACME

 ---|---|---|

-Absolute impedance | MKS Rayl / m² | No normalization |
+Absolute impedance | MKS Rayl / m² | No normalization, also known as acoustic ohms |

 Specific impedance | MKS Rayl | Multiply by the cross-section of the sample, to get the properties of the sample material, irrespective of its size |